 Upon enrollment, you will receive a classroom packet with information about how to contact your child's teaching team via phone, email, and Storypark.
-To contact your child's teaching team during the day for an urgent matter, call the JCC Front Desk (828-253-0701) and they may be able to connect you with one of the teachers or the ECE Director.
+To contact your child's teaching team during the day for an urgent matter, call the JCC Front Desk at (828) 253-0701, and they will be able to connect you with one of the teachers, the ECE Director, and/or the ECE Associate Director(s).